 We are caring polymath people who promote personal & social well-being on a local, national, & global scale through the arts, aided by science and technology.

 FRIENDS OF FISTERRA members commit to supporting our projects.
 The impact of this core group of caring polymaths is fundamental and plays a vital role in propelling our mission forward.
-100% of your contribution goes to paying artists.
+100% of your contribution goes to paying artists lead by for and with our communities.

 Fisterra was founded by visual artist and entrepreneur, Jennifer Chenoweth.
 Austin Way featured Chenoweth’s project the XYZ Atlas on the cover of their “Art of the City” issue in 2016.
 Using community input to map emotional experiences of residents of Austin, Chenoweth created a mixed-media installation called the “XYZ Atlas: the Hedonic Map of Austin”, which culminated in an exhibition at the high point of collective experience, Zilker Park in May of 2016.
 The Downtown Austin Alliance commissioned XYZ Atlas: Congress Avenue in 2017.
 Jennifer presented the XYZ Atlas at TEDMED 2017.
 In 2019, Chenoweth appointed Amy Morrow As Artistic Director and represented the project at The Augmenting Cities Conference produced by Niantic and the Knight Foundation.

-We are architects of the future we want to see.
-Our collaborators include Jason Akira Somma (Rolex Grant Award), Zoe Scofield (Guggenheim Fellow) as well as physicists, psychologists, geologists, mathmaticians, and data wizards.
-Because we care, we help.
+We are architects of the futures we want to see and the ancestors we want to become.
+Our collaborators include Denver Jesus Gonzalez (journalist and art activist), Jason Akira Somma (Rolex Grant Award), Zoe Scofield (Guggenheim Fellow) as well as physicists, psychologists, geologists, mathmaticians, and data wizards.
+Because we care, we show up with solidarity not charity.
 Because we believe, we practice.
-Because we dream, we work (and play!)
+Because we dream, we play with the impossible.

 Jennifer Chenoweth, once told me, “No matter how hard life hits, if we can have one good day, we might imagine another.”